TaperedPlus Project Connect Case Study

 What about management reporting?

 Our five project managers always prepare a report for our monthly management meeting.
 Before RedSky, they dreaded having to do this because they had to extract a mine of information from the Google sheet, including how many designs had been completed, how many quotes had been issued and how many orders customers had raised.

 Goodness, how long did that take?

 Around five hours for each manager, every month.
 That works out at about 300 hours of managerial time wasted each year on a hugely frustrating task.
 It’s quite shocking when you add it all up.

-It was definitely time for change, then?
+It was definitely time for a change, then?

 Yes.
 We’re a very fast-growing company and the CRM system couldn’t keep up with all the new processes and changes that we were introducing.
 It had been set up by a local software developer before I joined the company and the program language was fast becoming obsolete.
 I spent about a year trying to make it work, but then I had to admit defeat.
-I knew we had to stop throwing money at it, because it would never be able to do what we wanted it to do.
+I knew we had to stop throwing money at it because it would never be able to do what we wanted it to do.